 How about you all?
 What are your strategies for the imminent Zombiepocalypse?
 Besides grabbing your neighbors’ babies and throwing them at the zombie masses while you make your escape, YOU SICK PUPPIES.

 Why People with Small Children Won’t Survive the Zombie Apocalypse was written by guest writer, Meredith Morgenstern.
 Another piece by Meredith on Juban Princeton’s (5 years old) first geek con (NYCC) can be found here!
-If you want to see more like that, please follow Nerdy Minds on Twitter and like Nerdy Minds on Facebook!
+If you want to see more like this or from this author, please follow Nerdy Minds on Twitter and like Nerdy Minds on Facebook!
 You can also connect with Meredith on Twitter!